t3rm1n4l/t3rm1n4l.github.io/_posts/2015-12-18-cache-friendliness-and-performance.markdown

 Counts: [1000000000 1000000000 1000000000 1000000000 1000000000 1000000000 1000000000 1000000000]
 {% endhighlight %}

+Most systems have a cacheline size of 64bytes.
 Now, let us make a minor modification to the program by applying the following patch:

     -var counts [concurrency]int